practical-solutions/addressbook/README.md

   * ``[ADDRESSBOOK:print?select=<name>]`` - Show only contacts from department ``<name>``

+## Settings

+### Option 'search link target'

+Contact search results are display on the search results page.
+In order to activate links to show or edit a contact, a page id must be stated, to which the link directs.
+This target page must contatin an ``[ADDRESSBOOK:]``-Tag for the request to performed.

 ## Issues / Ideas

+* Links from search page must be targeted, then also activate links again

 * Import and export CSV-Files
 * Integration into DokuWikis search should be configurable